Signs of OCD in Children

 • Ordering or arranging objects

-• Touching rituals
+• Touching

 When Does OCD Appear in Children?

-With that said, signs of OCD have been observed in children as young as 5-years-old. ³ Still, on average, children with OCD symptoms will develop the condition between 7 and 12.
+However, OCD can develop earlier or later in life.
+With that, signs of OCD have been observed in children as young as 5 years old. ³ Still, on average, children with OCD symptoms will develop the condition between seven and 12.

-Since children of this age-range start to develop concerns about fitting in with friends, OCD symptoms can be extremely detrimental.
-Especially for a child’s social development.
+Since children of this age range start to develop concerns about fitting in with friends, OCD symptoms can be extremely detrimental, especially for a child’s social development.

 What Triggers OCD in a Child?